valates/StellarisDoubleSwarmTimeframe/README.md

 -Reduced speedup factor of spawn for empires with jump drive from 0.8 to 0.01.
 Effectively increases probability of Unbidden spawning in an empire with Jump Drive by a factor of 80.

-Researching jump drives now practically GUARANTEES Unbidden almost IMMEDIATELY (within a year).
+Researching jump drives now practically GUARANTEES Unbidden almost IMMEDIATELY (within 5 years).
 Previously the speedup due to Jump Drive was laughably minor; absolutely worst case they would show up 20% faster than normal.